N-Nicolaou/solaire-agent/solaire-agent/docs/weekly-log.md

 - Hardware ordered: Raspberry Pi 5 8GB, Active Cooler,
   27W Power Supply, 128GB microSD
 - Catch up meeting with Mohammed scheduled in two weeks
+- Objectives have been refined into core and stretch goals ready for catch up meeting.

 ### Ongoing Summer Tasks
 - [ ] Clone and run be-more-agent on a Raspberry Pi — get familiar with the stack